 We believe the assumptions underlying the combined financial statements are reasonable.
-However, the combined financial statements may not necessarily reflect our results of operations, financial position and cash flows in the future or what our results of operations, financial position and cash flows would have been had we been a separate, stand-alone company during the periods presented.
+However, the combined financial statements may not necessarily reflect our results of operations, financial position and cash flows would have been had we been a separate, stand-alone company during the periods presented.